Moxibustion for breech baby

 What is moxibustion (moxa)?

+Moxibustion is a type of heat therapy.
 Moxa is a plant (Artemisia Argyi Folium) that is used as a heat source to stimulate particular acupuncture points.
-It is a type of traditional Chinese medicine therapy that has been used in Chinese medicine for over 2000 years.
+It is a type of Chinese medicine therapy that has been used in Chinese medicine for over 2000 years.

-Heat from the moxa stick is applied to specific acupuncture points for therapeutic effect.
+It involves burning the moxa to generate heat that is then applied close to the acupuncture point bladder 67 for therapeutic effect.

 When can I start to use moxa to turn my baby?

-You can start using moxibustion treatment to turn your breech baby from 36 to 38 weeks gestation.
+You can start using moxibustion treatment to turn your breech baby from 34 weeks to 38 weeks gestation.
+Studies suggest that moxibustion is most effective at 34 weeks.

 How to use moxa to turn a breech baby